 - GIS (GEOG C188): Always offered in the Fall.
 If you are not particularly computer savvy, but want to master GIS, consider taking ESPM 72 or GEOG 80 (Digital Worlds) before taking GEOG C188.

-Students should consult the Student Advisor, Marjorie Ensor if they could not take all three prerequisites or their equivalents.
+Students should consult a Student Advisor if they cannot take all three prerequisites or their equivalents.
 Substitutions are possible for transfer students or “late” declarers.

 Our students are usually top students.
 Many are already committed to the idea of going on to graduate school, either right after their B.A. or a bit later on.
 These last two years of college may be the most important in terms of earning a competitive grade point average and getting to know professors who can write recommendations to support graduate applications.
 The College of Letters & Science have also put together a plan for what you can be doing now to prepare yourself.
 Check out this comprehensive plan, but don’t let it intimidate you.